zehantan6970/RoboNavGuard/PyraBiNet++/readme.txt

 │   │   │   │   ├── zzz{seg_map_suffix}
 │   │   │   ├── val

+3. Pre-Training:
+Train 300epochs on the ImageNet dataset with 8 GPUs: sh dist_train.sh configs/sem_fpn/Pyrabinet/fpn_pyrabinet_ade20k_80k.py 8 --data-path /path/to/imagenet

-3. Training Process:
+4. Training Process:
 In the training phase, the backbone is initialized with the weights pre-trained on ImageNet, and other newly added layers are initialized with Xavier.
 We optimize our models using AdamW with an initial learning rate of 1e-4.
-We train our models for 80k iterations with a batch size of 16.
+We train our models for 80k iterations with a batch size of 16 on 4 V100 GPUs.
 The learning rate is decayed following the polynomial decay schedule with a power of 0.9.
 We randomly resize and crop the image to 512 × 512 for training.

-4. Pre-Training:
-Train 300epochs on the ImageNet dataset with 8 GPUs: sh dist_train.sh configs/sem_fpn/Pyrabinet/fpn_pyrabinet_ade20k_80k.py 8 --data-path /path/to/imagenet

 5. Training:
 Our PyraBiNet++ backbone, pre-trained on the ImageNet dataset, strictly conformed to PVT training configurations and utilized Semantic FPN as its segmentation head.